johnlaudun/jln/teaching/courses/370-games-syllabus.md

 * It is too late to enter this year's [Interactive Fiction Competition](https://ifcomp.org/), but there's always next year.
 In the mean time, this year's entries will be released to the public on September 1.
 * malev_minis posted about a community challenge for a [One Box Wargame](https://www.instagram.com/p/C-bCbpSS4Jl/).
+* It’s okay if you have no interest in working in the games or literary industries.
+If fan fiction has proven anything, it’s proven that the boundaries between being an amateur and being a professional have long been blurred.
+Nathalie Lawhead recently gave a [talk](https://www.gamedeveloper.com/design/from-monopolies-to-tiny-tools-by-solo-devs) essentially arguing that hobby makers are important to the games industry.

 ## Resources

 * Incompetech has a grid generator as well as pre-formatted grid PDFs you can print: [Grid Paper PDFs](https://incompetech.com/graphpaper/).
 (Feel free to search for “grid generator” to see what else is out there.)
 Grids are great for maps of all kinds as well as for planning.
+* The simple d6 oracle: 6-Yes And, 5-Yes, 4-Yes But, 3-No But, 2-No, 1-No And.

+## Podcasts/Channels

+There are a lot of podcasts to follow!
+Some you listen to and some you watch:

+- [Critical Roll](https://www.youtube.com/@criticalrole) is the granddaddy of RPG Youtube channels.
+- Trevor Devall's [Me, Myself, & Die](https://www.youtube.com/@MeMyselfandDieRPG) began as a solo RPG effort but grew into a lot more.
+- [The Infernal Schoolhouse](https://infernalschoolhouse.podbean.com/) explores Dungeons and Dragons, retro gaming, and gaming culture.
+- [Worldbuild with Us](https://worldbuildwithus.com/) has a name that tells you what it's about.

 ### Interactive Fiction